hyrtx/NORTH/README.md

 - **Support for Decision-Making**: Provide concrete data to support management and operational decisions.

 ## Data Understanding
+This stage involves getting to know the data, such as:
+- Explaining how the data was loaded.
-This stage involves getting to know the data, such as the tables and column names, primary and foreign keys, relationships between tables and the data types in each table.
+- Inspecting the names of the tables and columns, the primary and foreign keys.
+- Understanding the relationships between the tables and the types of data in each table.

+### Extraction And Loading
+The tables were created in a local **PostgreSQL** database using an SQL Script used to replicate the Northwind Traders tables.

+The connection to the database was made via a DBMS (pgAdmin 4).

 ### Dataset Description
 The **Northwind Traders database** is a sample dataset simulating the operations of a food import and export company.
 The database covers various operational and commercial aspects of the company, including: